cioddi/cioddi/README.md

 # Hi, I'm Tobias

-I'm a software architect, OSS contributor, and hands-on developer with a focus on infrastructure and DevOps automation.
+Software developer focused on open-source, infrastructure as code, and DevOps automation.

 I currently work as **Team Lead Software Development** at [WhereGroup](https://wheregroup.com/), a company specialized in **open-source GIS infrastructure**.

-I'm the **lead architect** of [**MapComponents**](https://github.com/mapcomponents), a modular UI framework maintained by WhereGroup for building flexible and composable spatial web applications.

 ---